 Resident Evil 4 ushered the iconic franchise into a new era emphasizing more frequent firefights against larger groups of zombies.
 Sure, we’re happy the franchise returned to its roots with Resident Evil 7, but RE4 remains a high point of the series.

-Resident Evil 4 is available on PS4, Xbox One, PC, and will soon launch on Nintendo Switch.
+Resident Evil 4 is available on PS4, Xbox One, PC, Switch.

 8. The Walking Dead: Season One